CBMC Progress Updates

 Admissions to the Cape Breton Medical Campus, through the Rural Applicant Pathway prioritizes qualified Nova Scotia applicants with lived experience in rural Nova Scotia Communities.

-Up to 30 students will register for classes in August.
-Learners will attend classes at the new campus for the first two years of the medical education journey.
-Year 3 and 4 will be comprised of clerkship placements located primarily in Cape Breton and rural Nova Scotia, as well as throughout the Maritime provinces.
+Following interviews in early 2025, successful applicants received offer letters at the end of March, and up to 30 students will register for classes in August.
+Learners will attend classes at CBMC for the first two years of their medical education journey, after which they will progress to years 3 and 4, which will be comprised of clerkship placements located primarily in Cape Breton and rural Nova Scotia.

 To learn more about the program and admissions process, please visit www.cbu.ca/medicine

-Working closely with counterparts at Dalhousie Faculty of Medicine, the team have been developing the CBMC program to align with its vision of providing medical education focusing on family and rural medicine pertinent to communities across Cape Breton and rural Nova Scotia.
+Working closely with counterparts at Dalhousie Faculty of Medicine, the team has been developing the CBMC program to align with its vision of providing medical education focusing on family and rural medicine pertinent to communities across Cape Breton and rural Nova Scotia.

-A key component of modern medical education, the simulation-based curriculum will provide students with a safe environment to study clinical skills in various formats including the Simulated Patient Program.
+A key component of modern medical education, the simulation-based curriculum will provide students with a safe environment to study clinical skills in various formats, including the Simulated Patient Program.
 Along with faculty tutors, opportunities for local physicians to contribute to student learning include serving as Elective Preceptors, Observed Structured Clinical Examination (OSCE) Evaluators and Research in Medicine (RIM) Mentors, as well as participating in the Rural Medicine Week, Shadow a Doctor and Family Medicine Experience programs.

 Medical Sciences Centre

-The state-of-the-art building will house classrooms, tutorial rooms, a medical library and an anatomy lab as well as collaborative work and student spaces.
-Its design focuses on creating a home for students to receive exceptional medical education in the net zero carbon structure.
+CBMC Medical Sciences Building - March 2025The state-of-the-art building will house classrooms, tutorial rooms, a medical library and an anatomy lab as well as collaborative work and student spaces.
+Its design focuses on creating a home for students to receive exceptional medical education in a net-zero carbon structure.

 Some of the completed work includes: